MicrosoftDocs/bot-docs/articles/includes/quickstart-python.md

 ## Create a bot

 1. Open a terminal and navigate to the folder where you're saving your bot locally.
-Run `pip install cookiecutter` to install the package that will generate your bot.
+Run `pip install cookiecutter` to install the cookiecutter, the package that will generate your bot.
 Verify that cookiecutter was installed correctly by running `cookiecutter --help`.

 2. To create your bot run: